 In accordance with Article 20 of the Company's Articles of Incorporation, not less than 1.5% of the Company's annual profit shall be set aside for director remuneration.
 However, if the Company has accumulated losses, it shall reserve the amount to cover them in advance.
-Director remuneration shall be paid only by cash with its distribution approved by Board of Directors and reported to shareholders' meeting.
+Directors' remuneration shall be paid only by cash with its distribution approved by Board of Directors and reported to shareholders' meeting.

-The Director remuneration of the Company is resolved by the Remuneration Committee according to relevant regulation of the Company and assessments addressing the time spent by the individual and their responsibilities, the risk taken, performance and the operating performance of the Company as well as reasonability regarding future risk, while the general pay levels in the industry served as reference.
+The directors' remuneration of the Company is resolved by the remuneration committee according to relevant regulation of the Company and assessments addressing the time spent by the individual and their responsibilities, the risk taken, performance and the operating performance of the Company as well as reasonability regarding future risk, while the general pay levels in the industry served as reference.
 The final resolution shall be approved by the Board of Directors.

-- (3) The Company shall allocate not lower than 2% and not higher than 1.5% of annual profits during the period to employees' compensation and directors' and supervisors' remuneration, respectively.
-If there is a change in the proposed amount after the annual parent company only financial statement are authorized for issue, the difference is recorded as a change in accounting estimate. - (4) The employees' compensation and directors' and supervisors' remuneration for 2022 and 2021 were approved in the meetings of the Board of Directors on March 21, 2023 and March 22, 2022, respectively.
-The amounts recognized in the financial statements were as follows :
+(3) The Company shall allocate not lower than 2% and not higher than 1.5% of annual profits during the period to employees' compensation and directors' and supervisors' remuneration, respectively.
+If there is a change in the proposed amount after the annual parent company only financial statement are authorized for issue, the difference is recorded as a change in accounting estimate.

+(4) The employees' compensation and directors' and supervisors' remuneration for 2023 and 2022 were approved in the meetings of the Board of Directors on March 11, 2024 and March 21, 2023, respectively.
+The amounts recognized in the financial statements were as follows: